For Campers Entering Grades 11-12+

-Sessions are 26 days, with about 21 days on trail.
+Sessions are around 26 days, with about 21 days on trail.
 Groups often explore the Crownlands of Ontario, the Quetico Provincial Park and the Boundary Waters Canoe Area Wilderness.

 Advanced Explorer Canoe, Entering Grade 12

-Sessions are 35 days, with 26 days on trail.
+Sessions are around 35 days, with about 26 days on trail.
 Groups travel farther north and generally spend a significant amount of time in either Wabakimi Provincial Park in Ontario or Caribou Provincial Park in Manitoba.

 Voyageur, Completing Grade 12